-Each year, thousands of Americans are diagnosed with this deadly form of cancer.
-Mesothelioma is most commonly caused by direct exposure to asbestos, a fiber-like mineral used mostly as insulation.
+Each year, thousands of Americans are diagnosed with a deadly form of known as mesothelioma.
+Mesothelioma is most commonly caused by direct exposure to asbestos, a fiber-like mineral that was once commonly users for insulation before its health risks were widely known.

 When asbestos is disturbed by people working closely with the material, its microscopic fibers enter the air and are inhaled.
 Because mesothelioma symptoms can take years to surface, many of those who worked closely with asbestos during the peak of its popularity (the 1940s to the 1970s) are just now showing signs of illness.
 Those affected by mesothelioma often do not find out they have the illness until it is too late for sufficient treatment.